History Of Microdermabrasion

 Microdermabrasion is one of the most affordable non-invasive skin rejuvenation procedures available today and continues to be one of the most popular nonsurgical cosmetic procedure in the US!

 Microdermabrasion is a mild skin resurfacing procedure which began many centuries ago in ancient Egypt.
 Egyptian women, wanting to remove minor skin flaws, used fine sand and abrasive masks with alabaster particles to peel their outermost skin layers.
 Since then women have used hundreds of substances and methods to exfoliate, cleanse, naturally freshen and lighten their skin.

 In more recent times dermabrasion, chemical peels (glycolic acid peel and alpha hydroxyl acids), laser resurfacing and active balms have proven to be extremely effective, however, they also showed potential for serious complications.
 As a result, dermatology experts became increasingly concerned with finding a safe, noninvasive facial skin rejuvenation and resurfacing treatments that actually work.

 In 1985, an Italian specialist performed the first microdermabrasion treatment, as we understand it today.
 People all over the world now treat skin problems with microdermabrasion because of its quick after-treatment recovery and low health risk.

-Dermaglide all natural medical-grade microdermabrasion treatments improve or eliminate superficial skin problems with virtually no side effects.
+Dermaglide medical-grade microdermabrasion treatments improve or eliminate superficial skin problems with virtually no side effects.

-Call a Dermaglide Representative today to request more information about our skin rejuvenation products!
+Call a Dermaglide Representative today to learn more about our skin rejuvenation products!